-This paper shows that training intensity has a positive and significant effect on firm productivity in Germany even after two years.
+This paper shows that training intensity has a positive and significant effect on firm productivity in Germany.
+The impact decreases in the second year after the training, however.
 While formal internal and external training has a positive impact on firm productivity in the same year and the following year, the impact of internal training decreases in the third year.
-Although it is widespread and firms spend a lot of money for it, training on the job has a persistent negative effect on firm productivity.
-Quality circles only have a productivity impact with a time lag of more than one year.
+Training on the job has a persistent negative effect on firm productivity and quality circles only have a productivity impact with a time lag of more than one year.

-Endogeneity and unobserved heterogeneity both have an impact on the measurement of the productivity impact.
-Checking for endogeneity by adding a selection correction term and using instrumental variable techniques increases the measured productivity impact of training intensity and different training forms.
+Endogeneity and unobserved heterogeneity both have a significant impact on the measurement of the productivity impact.
+Controlling for endogeneity by adding a selection correction term increases the measured productivity impact of training intensity.
 This means that firms facing a productivity gap select training as a measure to close it.
-We can conclude that one motivation of firms to train is in order to regain competitiveness because it is a suitable means to reduce productivity gaps with respect to competitors.
-Therefore unobserved heterogeneity should be controlled for in addition to selectivity in order not to obtain biased productivity estimates.
+Moreover, also firms having structural productivity problems in a fixed effects panel regression tend to train more.
+We can therefore conclude that one motivation of firms to train is in order to regain competitiveness because it is a suitable means to reduce productivity gaps with respect to competitors.
+Therefore unobserved heterogeneity should be controlled for in addition to selectivity in order not to obtain too low productivity estimates.

-The paper also shows that frequently used measures like training on the job and participation at seminars or talks do not have an impact on the fixed productivity effects of the establishment.
-The highest productivity impact can be obtained by offering more structural approaches like formal internal and external training courses.
-Also cheap measures such as self-induced learning (which is frequently based on e-learning) and quality circles that are used by around 10% of the German firms only have a positive impact on structural firm productivity.
-It therefore seems that these measures are still under-utilized in Germany.
+The paper also shows that frequently used and relatively cheap measures like training on the job and participation at seminars or talks do not have an impact on the fixed productivity effects of the establishment.
+The highest productivity impact can be obtained by more structural approaches like formal internal and external training courses.
+Also self-induced learning based on electonic training devices and quality circles that are used by around 10% of the German firms only have a positive impact on structural firm productivity.